ibm-cloud-docs/secrets-manager/access-secret.md

 {: #download-certificate-ui}
 {: ui}

-To download your certificate by using the {{site.data.keyword.secrets-manager_short}} UI, complete the following steps.
+To download a certificate by using the {{site.data.keyword.secrets-manager_short}} UI, complete the following steps.

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Resource List**.
 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.
 3. In the **Secrets** table, open the overflow menu for the certificate that you want to download.
 4. Click **Download**.
 The certificate file is downloaded to your local system.

     After your secret has been rotated, you can click **Download previous** to obtain the previous version of your certificate.
     {: tip}

 ## Retrieving a secret from the CLI